LMApplications/CheckMeApp-Support/Support.md

 No information is stored within the app and all is retrieved from the external server (details of which can be found in my privacy policy).

-If you would like to discuss and the benefits for your school with this application please send an email to checkmeapps@gmail.com
+If you would like to discuss how this would benefit your school please send an email to checkmeapps@gmail.com

 Any queries or suggestions i would be happy to hear them.